TobiasWaslowski/oauth-token-filter/README.md

 ## Installing / Getting started

-To include the OAuthTokenFilter in your project, simpy add it as a Maven Dependency.
+To include the OAuthTokenFilter in your project, simply add it as a Maven Dependency.

 ```shell
   <dependency>